KureneAmy/SHAPE-MaP-processing-pipeline/README.md

       - `indiv_norm`:(optional) Normalize multiple reactivity profiles individually, instead of as a group.
 Default: false.

       - `amplicon`:(optional) Require reads to align near expected primer pair locations, and intelligently trim primer sites.
-If a single pair of primers on the ends of the RNA sequence is used, simply set primer sequences to lowercase in the `target` fasta file.
 If multiple pairs or internal locations are needed, set `certain_primer` as "true" and specify primers with a `primers_file`.

       - `primers_file`:(optional) Amplicon primer pair sequences.
 Each line should contain a pair of primer sequences: the forward primer first followed by the reverse primer, separated by whitespace.
 To specify primers for multiple RNAs, add a line with each RNA name preceded by '>' before each group of primer pairs.
 RNA names must match those in any provided .fa files.
 If a primer file is needed, `certain_primer` must be set to "true"; otherwise, the primer file will not be read.